 Focus: Data analysis, probability, statistics, and machine learning

 Microchip design, multi-objective optimization, genetic algorithm, parallelized simulation

 Thesis: “Design of a Safe Low-Power Neural Micro-Stimulator with Gaussian Waveform”

 Suppressing unwanted background sound is crucial for aural communication.
-Public spaces often contain a particularly disruptive background sound, called informational masking (IM), often interferes in social settings.
+A particularly disruptive type of background sound, informational masking (IM), often interferes in social settings.
 However, IM mechanisms are incompletely understood.
-At present, IM is identified operationally: when a target should be audible, based on suprathreshold target/masker energy ratios, yet cannot be heard because perceptually similar background sound interferes.
+At present, IM is identified operationally: when a target should be audible, based on suprathreshold target/masker energy ratios, yet cannot be heard because target-like background sound interferes.
 We here confirm that speech identification thresholds differ dramatically between low- vs. high-IM background sound.
 However, speech detection thresholds are comparable across the two conditions.
-Moreover, functional near infrared spectroscopy identify brain regions that predict individual vulnerability to IM.
-Results show that tasked-evoked blood oxygenation changes near the superior temporal gyrus (STG) and behavioral speech detection performance covary for same-ear IM background sound, suggesting that the STG is part of an IM-dependent network.
+Moreover, functional near infrared spectroscopy recordings show that task-evoked blood oxygenation changes near the superior temporal gyrus (STG) covary with behavioral speech detection performance for high-IM but not low-IM background sound, suggesting that the STG is part of an IM-dependent network.
 Moreover, listeners who are more vulnerable to IM show increased hemodynamic recruitment near STG, an effect that cannot be explained based on differences in task difficulty across low- vs. high-IM.
-In contrast, task-evoked responses in a region of lateral frontal cortex, the caudal inferior frontal sulcus (cIFS), do not predict behavioral sensitivity, suggesting that the cIFS belongs to an IM-independent network.
+In contrast, task-evoked responses near another auditory region of cortex, the caudal inferior frontal sulcus (cIFS), do not predict behavioral sensitivity, suggesting that the cIFS belongs to an IM-independent network.
 Results are consistent with the idea that cortical gating shapes individual vulnerability to IM.